Managing User Accounts

 Overview

-Multiple user account types can be created in ThreatConnect®: Application Programming Interface (API) users, TAXII™ users, ThreatConnect users with a variety of System and Organization roles, and read-only users (including read-only commenters).
-This article demonstrates how to view the membership of an Organization and how to create each kind of user account.
+The following user account types can be created in ThreatConnect®: Application Programming Interface (API) users, TAXII™ users, ThreatConnect users with a variety of System and Organization roles, and Read Only Users (including Read Only Commenters).
+This article demonstrates how to view the membership of an Organization, how to create each kind of user account, and how to edit and delete user accounts.

 Before You Start